pianist Andor Foldes - Image taken from the cover of a Deutsche Grammophon

 and Dramatic Art" (Wiener Staatsakademie für Musik und dramatische

 Kunst).
-No, he attended the university of Vienna instead to study
+No, he attended the university of Vienna instead and studied

 law.
 He became a Juris Doctor (Doctor of Law) in 1934 and practiced

 in a law firm.
-Yet music was all the time on his mind.
-As a side line
+Yet music was always on his mind.
+As a sideline Prawy

 right the label of the 78 RPM shellac disc with Jan Kiepura singing

-1938 Jan Kiepura made his debut at the Met in
+1938 Jan Kiepura made his debut at the Metropolitan Opera in

 New York.
 Marcel Prawy, now personal secretary to the famous couple,

 The political situation in Austria was getting grimmer and grimmer